 In FY2015 and FY2016, over 22% of the books that have circulated have been borrowed from one of the partner universities.

 The combined collections of The Washington Research Library Consortium total more than 12 million items .
 This extraordinary resource, and its ready access, is essential to enabling the success of learning and scholarship.

 The Consortium Loan Service (CLS) makes print materials easily available to the students, faculty and staff across the Consortium.
 Users may request the delivery of needed books or articles online with delivery within one or two days.
 In FY2015 and FY2016, over 22% of the books that have circulated have been borrowed from one of the partner universities.

 Collection development selectors and bibliographers are familiar with the collection strengths of their partners and make acquisition and retention decisions based on this knowledge.
 We have recently embarked on an effort to create new synergies among the partner universities by building interlocked collections that maximize the number, depth and breadth of titles than would otherwise be physically and fiscally impossible.
 Since 2011, we have jointly acquired a number of e-book collections that are available to everyone across the consortium.

 In 2008, we implemented a policy of retaining only one copy of any serial in the Shared Collections Facility at the WRLC Center.
-By 2013, this has saved space for an additional 100,000 volumes.
+As of 2016, this has saved space for an additional 100,000 volumes.
 Similarly, the Consortium approved a policy stating that we would retain only two copies of any edition of a monograph, though duplication within the shared collections is, on the whole, relatively low.
 In January 2013, WRLC and the Association of Southeast Research Libraries (ASERL) signed a partnership to jointly identify and retain print journal titles until at least 2035.
 By working together with ASERL, the WRLC libraries will be able to reduce the total number of volumes they need to retain.